maftuhm/maftuhm/README.md

 ### 👋 Hello I’m Maftuh !!!

 I'm an AI Engineer with a background in mathematics and proficiency in multiple programming languages.
-I have the ability ability to design, build, and deploy AI systems, utilizing the knowledge of mathematical concepts, and staying current with the latest advancements in AI technologies.
+I have the ability to design, build, and deploy AI systems, utilizing the knowledge of mathematical concepts, and staying current with the latest advancements in AI technologies.

 ### 📕 Latest Blog Post